VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Pajek e323e05a735d4151a0bccfec08aa3bd6.md

 # Pajek

 Note: There is another link to data not mentioned in their repo.
-(Also part of SuiteSpase Matrix Collection) Graph features in papers: 2
-Originally found at: http://vlado.fmf.uni-lj.si/pub/networks/data/
+(Also part of SuiteSpase Matrix Collection) Graph features in papers: clusters (generated),generic,clusters (generated) Originally found at: http://vlado.fmf.uni-lj.si/pub/networks/data/
-Size: 43 Graphs on the `Where to find link`, 76 on the SuiteSpase MAtrix Collection Child collections: SuiteSparse Matrix Collection (SuiteSparse%20Matrix%20Collection%20b8772d6a2cbb456894b4673e32c6f956.md) Appeared in years: 2
+Size: 43 Graphs on the `Where to find link`, 76 on the SuiteSpase MAtrix Collection Child collections: SuiteSparse Matrix Collection (SuiteSparse%20Matrix%20Collection%20b8772d6a2cbb456894b4673e32c6f956.md) Appeared in years: 2006,2019
 Type of Collection: Established Network Repo (No report) is it stored properly?: No must be analyzed: No